bcgov/common-hosted-form-service/event-stream-service/charts/event-stream-service/README.md

 To set up a CHEFS instance to use this installation of Event Stream Service, you will need to know the server name and you will need the generated secret for the `chefs` account.

 Find the `ess-nginx-route` and note the location.
-The Event Stream Service server will the host (so no `https://` and no path).
+The Event Stream Service server will be the host (so no `https://` and no path).
 Find the `ess-nats-auth` and copy the value for `chefs_pwd`.

 ### To remove